 To learn more about the Clean Currents Coalition, download our one-pager and click the button below.

 The University of California Santa Barbara is a leading research university globally renowned for its impact across disciplines.
-UCSB’s Marine Science Institute, home of the Benioff Ocean Initiative, is a recognized leader in marine science and policy, fostering the interdisciplinary research of the Institute’s professional researchers and faculty from 15 academic departments.
+UCSB’s Marine Science Institute, home of the Benioff Ocean Science Laboratory, is a recognized leader in marine science and policy, fostering the interdisciplinary research of the Institute’s professional researchers and faculty from 15 academic departments.

 The Coca-Cola Foundation is the global philanthropic arm of The Coca-Cola Company.
 Since its inception in 1984, The Foundation has awarded more than $1 billion in grants to support sustainable community initiatives around the world.
 Recycling has been a longstanding priority of The Coca-Cola Foundation which supports efforts to tackle the world’s plastic waste problem one community at a time.